d-uzlov/k8s-homelab/ingress/authentik/readme.md

 You can create a single provider for parent domain, so they all will use single set of cookies.
 This way you will only need to log in once.
+However, you can no longer control app access separately.
+The whole parent domain counts as a single app.
+If user have access to any subdomain, it will have access to all subdomains.